Takeout tipping: Survey shows some feel pressured to tip when getting food to go

 When sitting down to dine, the average tip before the pandemic was 17.1%.
 The average tip now is 22.8%, according to the poll.

-The survey also looked at how people were paying for their to-go order.
-It found 47.7% prefer to use a mobile wallet, with Apple Pay being the most popular method.
+The survey also looked at how people were paying for their to-go orders.
+It found that 47.7% prefer to use a mobile wallet, with Apple Pay being the most popular method.
 Android Pay and PayPal were a distant second and third place.